kevinmatthes/orvaenting/README.md

    (0, \pi)$, as shown, $\textit \th$ will never reach its interval's bounds, as well.
-2. Let $A, B, C \in \mathbb R ^ d, \, d \in [2, \infty) \cap \mathbb N$ form an isosceles triangle, assuming the Fifth Euclidian Postulate to be fulfilled and $\gamma$ facing $g$.
+2. Let $A, B, C \in \mathbb R ^ d, \, d \in [2, \infty) \cap \mathbb N$ form an isosceles triangle, assuming the Fifth Euclidean Postulate to be fulfilled and $\gamma$ facing $g$.

    By constructing the height over $g$, we achieve two perpendicular triangles